Powerlearnproject/se-day1-assignment-Vicentnatse/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
+Several milestones have significantly shaped the evolution of software engineering.
+Here are three key ones:

+1. **The Birth of Structured Programming (1960s-1970s)**:
+   - **Description**: Structured programming emerged as a response to the complexities of managing large codebases.
+Influential figures like Edsger Dijkstra and others advocated for clear, logical structuring of code to improve readability and maintainability.
+   - **Impact**: This milestone introduced fundamental concepts like control structures (loops, conditionals) and modular programming, which greatly improved software reliability and ease of debugging.
+It set the stage for modern programming practices and methodologies.

+2. **The Introduction of Object-Oriented Programming (1980s)**:
+   - **Description**: Object-oriented programming (OOP) emerged with languages like Smalltalk and later C++.
+It focused on organizing software around objects and classes rather than procedures.
+   - **Impact**: OOP revolutionized software design by promoting code reusability, scalability, and easier maintenance.
+Concepts such as inheritance, polymorphism, and encapsulation became central to designing complex systems, influencing many modern programming languages and development practices.

+3. The Advent of Agile Methodologies (2000s):
+   Description: Agile methodologies, formalized by the Agile Manifesto in 2001, emphasize iterative development, customer collaboration, and responsiveness to change over traditional, rigid processes.
+Impact: Agile practices transformed software development by fostering more flexible and adaptive approaches.
+They promoted incremental delivery, constant feedback, and close collaboration between developers and stakeholders, leading to faster and more effective development cycles.

+These milestones represent significant shifts in how software is developed and managed, each contributing to the maturity and efficiency of software engineering practices.

 List and briefly explain the phases of the Software Development Life Cycle.